kcajheish/operating-system-note/persistence.md

     - if forward pointer points to current block, the file is consistent
 - optimistic crash consistency
     - issue as many writes as possible; thus reduce the risk of in consistency

+## Log Structured File System

+As technology evolves, memory size increases and most of the read reqests can be served from memory.
+Thus, performance of the file system is mostly determined by how fast a file can be written.

+Cost of writing is determined by
+- speed of rotation and seeking
+    - e.g. how fast a disk arm can move
+- number of IO requires to make a file
+- whether bytes of files are stored sequentially

+LFS
+- Write requests are batched in the segment.
+Write segment into next new blocks in disk after segment is full.
+    - Segment is a chunk of data for write reqeusts
+    - Write to disk is sequential
+    - Segment holds large write requests so that they can be written continuously without disk spinning too much